Menu

 #2 – Do some partial & full practice exams

-My biggest struggle when studying for the GAMSAT was literally just finding a way to stay awake for long enough to get through the whole exam.
-Whilst I don’t recommend sitting down on your first day and trying to make it through a whole exam in one day, I do recommend doing this at some point before you sit that actual GAMSAT.
+My biggest struggle when studying for the GAMSAT® was literally just finding a way to stay awake for long enough to get through the whole exam.
+This is especially true for the second day, during which you have to stay fully concentrated for 4 hours and 10 minutes.
+Whilst I don’t recommend sitting down on your first day and trying to make it through a whole exam in one day, I do recommend doing this at some point before you sit that actual GAMSAT®.

 Then comes the time to sit a full exam.
 I found this was really important because the first time I tried, I was so tired about three quarters of the way through that I had to stop.
 And it meant that the next time I did a practice exam, I tried a few strategies to actually keep myself engaged and awake.